This was the original theme picture for My Right Side Up Life.

 Psalm 119:133 :”Steady my steps with your Word of promise so nothing malign gets the better of me.”
 MSG

-After I got sick, my eyes were opened to things I had never seen before.
-My senses were heightened.
-I noticed little details.
-I heard the birds, I smelled the hyacinths, I saw the spectacular sunsets (and more than a few sunrises), I felt the sweet presence of the Lord.
+After I got sick, my eyes were opened to things I never saw before.
+My senses were heightened and I noticed details.
+I heard the birds, smelled the hyacinths, saw spectacular sunsets (and more than a few sunrises thanks to Prednisone).
+Most important, I felt the sweet presence of the Lord.
 God is believably evident all around.
 Do you see Him?

 Romans 1:20, “For since the creation of the world God’s invisible qualities-his eternal power and divine nature-have been clearly see, being understood from what has been made, so that people are without excuse.”
 NIV

 I really am curious.
 Did you see it or did you miss it?
-Comment here to let me know.
+Let me know.